Learning Objectives :-

 Change Pointer is a table that stores change pointer records.
 It is written every time a transaction modifies certain fields.
 The records are created by CDD.
 The records will store here until you set the scheduler (CDT) to transfer them to the external system.
 To monitor Change Pointer, just simply:

 - Filter the Integration Name, Interface Name and the status of the record you want to display

 - Click on the “Search” button.
 The result will display according to the status you set

 |Interface Name||Outbound Interface on which CDC configured.|

 |Max Number of Record||Filter on the number of records.|

 |Date||Filter on created or modified date|

 |Sort by & Order by||Sort by creation date.
 Filter on Ascending or descending.|

-There are two kind of interface group:
+There is two kinds of interface group:

 =>Business related logical group